 The UWCSEA academic curriculum is a concept-based curriculum.
 This means that from K1 to Grade 12, each curriculum area (or subject) has standards, which identify key concepts that underpin that curriculum area.
 These standards are applied at all grade levels and build naturally in complexity through the Infant, Junior, Middle and High Schools, culminating in the IB Diploma in Grades 11 and 12.

-Benchmarks are then attached to each essential understanding.
+Benchmarks are then attached to each conceptual understanding.
 The benchmarks describe what a student should know, understand or be able to do at each stage of their learning in each subject.
-These benchmarks are what our teachers assess to ensure that students are reaching the essential understanding and are working towards the standards.
+These benchmarks are what our teachers assess to ensure that students are reaching the conceptual understanding and are working towards the standards.

 Transition into UWCSEA's curriculum